(Sr. Finance Manager)

-An Urban Planner from School of Planning and Architecture, New Delhi, Pranav identifies himself as a social planner and likes to engage communities, prepare participatory plans, modelling in GIS and data analytic.
-He has over seven years of experience in informal sector planning, information systems, and community resource management in informal settlements.
-He strongly believes in community participation as the tool to better plan and manage urban areas.
-He has been associated in preparation of slum upgrading plans and DPRs, and WASH infrastructure improvement programs in Delhi, Agra, Ludhiana and Raipur.
-He successfully piloted the Slum Toilet Networking Project for CURE and helped in developing two mobile applications for data crowd sourcing and community Engagement.
+With a degree in urban planning from School of Planning and Architecture, New Delhi, Pranav identifies himself as a social planner and likes to engage communities, prepare participatory plans, modelling in GIS and data analytic.
+He has over seven years of experience of working on spatial planning, liaison and sharing plans with the government institutions to leverage funds for enhanced service delivery.
+He successfully piloted the Slum Toilet Networking Project for CURE and helped in developing mobile applications for data crowd sourcing and community Engagement.
 He is also a member of the Technical Cell of CURE working on different ‘Smart’ innovations in addressing challenges of slums.

 Siddharth Shanker Pandey holds an M.B.A degree in Rural Management from MP University.
 He is a social development specialist with 15 years of experience, having specialization in Public Private Partnership projects, Corporate Social Responsibility projects, and Urban and Rural Livelihood projects.
 He is leading on all social mobilization activities and training across all CURE’s projects.
 In particular, he is managing the Sustainable Livelihoods Development Project in Savda Ghevra including the ‘Ajeevika’ for CURE.